-Comments Template on CP-12-003 - Draft Technical Specifications QIS IORP II Deadline 31 July 2012 18:00 CET consultation period due to the imposition of an external timetable (I.10.1).
+Comments Template on CP-12-003 - Draft Technical Specifications QIS IORP II Deadline 31 July 2012 18:00 CET and so the final technical standards.
+We do not see the added value of shortening the consultation period due to the imposition of an external timetable (I.10.1).
 The advantage of a better response and so better technical standard will definitely outweigh the benefit of a faster determination of the technical standards.
 Q1.
-No, we do not agree with the general set-up of the QIS exercise.
+No, GESAMTMETALL does not agree with the general set-up of the QIS exercise.
 This because of the following three reasons: 1) The QIS will not give all necessary insights for IORP II If this is the only QIS before the proposal of IORP II by the European Commission (as indicated by the European Commission), for sure not all relevant questions can be directed and clearly answered in one run.
 EIOPA should ask for even more information than it is already going to do in the complex QIS.
 There is the risk that IORPs will not have enough time to be - and certainly are at the moment not - sufficiently equipped to reply (leading to a limited number of replies).
 Focus of responses will be on the technical details and not on general concept and usability of holistic balance sheet.
 The resources needed to run a QIS style solvency process will be very expensive to the majority of IORPs (proportionality).
 Therefore, those that participate will be a biased sample of large pension plans - those that can easily absorb the cost.
 2) The representativeness of the QIS is insufficient for an IORP II proposal by the EC: Only 8 out of 27 Member States will participate in the QIS.
 Municipal/Local Authorities pension schemes are not included, although these are significant providers of second pillar pension schemes.
-In some Member States the QIS will not be performed by IORPs, but by supervisory